tldr-pages/tldr/pages/netbsd/cal.md

 `cal`

-- Display a calendar for a specific year (4 digits):
+- Display a calendar for a specific year:

 `cal {{year}}`